josedv82/airball/README.md

 The `nba_travel()` function accepts 5 arguments:

-* season: A number or a vector of seasons for multiple seasons.
+* **season**: A number or a vector of seasons for multiple seasons.
 For example `2002` or `c(2005:2008)`.
 If not set it defaults to 2018.
-* team: The name of the team to explore or a vector of teams for multiple teams.
+* **team**: The name of the team to explore or a vector of teams for multiple teams.
 If not set it defaults to all teams in the selected season.
-* return_home: A number.
+* **return_home**: A number.
 Users can add a return home trip if two consecutive away games are separated by 'x' number of days.
 This helps improve the total mileage accuracy.
-* phase: The phase of the season to download. *RS* for regular season, *PO* for playoffs or *c("RS", "PO")* for both.
+* **phase**: The phase of the season to download. *RS* for regular season, *PO* for playoffs or *c("RS", "PO")* for both.
 It defaults to both if not set.
-* flight_speed: Users can set an average flight speed.
+* **flight_speed**: Users can set an average flight speed.
 This parameter is used to calculate estimated flight duration.
 It defaults to 450 (mph) if not set.

 **under development...more info soon